We think this list of FAQs should cover just about everything but if you do have a burning question just email email@example.com

 Why do I have to wait for confirmation of my membership of the panel?

 Clients invest a lot of time and money in research projects and unfortunately are let down by a minority of respondents who want to speed through an online survey ticking any box or feel they can turn up to take the money without contributing to the discussion.
-Unlike many research agencies we use humans to verify that every member of our panel is a quality respondent it is worth them paying to hear from.
+Unlike many online panels we use humans to verify that every member of our panel is a quality respondent it is worth them paying to hear from.
 We're not looking for a room of big mouths or essay writing intellectual geniuses but we just need to be sure respondents can follow instructions, have opinions and are able to articulate them.
 Ten minutes of effort now will hopefully open the door to interesting opportunities in the future.

 I received confirmation of my membership but haven't heard anything since